pierre-rouleau/about-erlang/doc/installing-erlang-asdf.rst

 where you will use all of these tool at the version specified inside the file ``.tool-version``.
 Once set up, open a shell, execute ``use-asdf`` and then the version of the tool will be identified by the ``.tool-version`` file stored in the current directory.

-So **asdf is sensitive to the current directory where the erl command is issued**.
+  ⚠️  Therefore  **asdf is sensitive to the current directory where the erl command is issued**.

-Unlike the other tools (Erlang Solutions' Erlang Installer, Kerl-built versions), you cannot use the same directory in 2 different shells and launch 2 different versions of Erlang, on in each shell.
+Unlike the other tools (Erlang Solutions' Erlang Installer, Kerl-built versions), **you cannot use the same directory in 2 different shells and launch 2 different versions of Erlang, one in each shell**.

 It's possible to run multiple versions of Erlang at the same time, but they must each be instantiated from a shell that has a different current directory.